 Your jaw bone and teeth work together as a team.
 The teeth supply the jaw bone with stimulation from the pressure you exert when you chew.
 Similarly, a stimulated jaw bone remains strong, stabilizing the teeth in their sockets.
 If a tooth is lost or extracted, stimulation is also lost and the jaw bone will begin to resorb and eventually become too weak and thin to safely accommodate dental implants.
 If this happens, bone grafting is the only way to rebuild the jaw bone.
 Our team of dentists and in-office periodontist are highly skilled in planning and executing these procedures with exceptional precision and detail.
 This is needed so that the bone grafting is accurate, the jaw ridge is correctly restored, and the area is strong and stable once fully healed.
 With bone grafting, your jaw will be ready for any number of dental implants!

-Maintain Proper Care to Enjoy a Healthier, Happier Smile
+Maintain Proper Care for a Happy, Healthy Smile

 Bone grafting can take on many forms depending on the unique situations of each patient and where exactly tooth loss or a tooth extraction has occurred.
 Our expertise in bone grafting enables us to perform treatment with great accuracy, producing the most beneficial outcomes when preparing you for dental implants.